Today i’d like to share my vegan lentil soup recipe that’s quickly become one of my family’s favorite soup recipes for the chilly times of the year.

 - 1 cup diced tomatoes, canned or fresh

-- Cooked rice or any other grain (barley, quinoa, couscous), for serving
+- Cooked rice or any other grain, for serving (make sure to use gluten-free grain types if needed)

 - 1 tsp cumin powder